-All students, parents 1 and staff 2 have the right to be, and to feel safe in their school community.
+All students, parents1, and staff2 have the right to be, and to feel safe in their school community.
 With this right, comes the responsibility of all to be accountable for actions, particularly ones that put at risk the safety of oneself or others.

 The MCS Code of Conduct sets clear standards and expectations for behavior, and promotes academic and behavioral success for all students in which learning and safety are central.
-The focus is on the development of positive student behavior; however, the district also has a mandate to protect the safety of all individuals within the school system, and to take appropriate action whenever that safety is threatened or compromised.
+The focus is on the development of positive student behavior; however, the Anglophone School District South (ASDS) also has a mandate to protect the safety of all individuals within the school system, and to take appropriate action whenever that safety is threatened or compromised.